Chruściki, Faworki, Chrusty

 Vodka or Vinegar: While this may sound a bit absurd at first, but adding a tablespoon of vodka or white vinegar to the dough will make it lighter and fluffier.

-Moreover, alcohol partially protects the pastry from soaking up too the fat and helps achieve that light crunch.
+Moreover, alcohol partially protects the pastry from soaking up too much fat and helps achieve that light crunch.
 Don’t worry about that alcohol content – such a small amount evaporates in no time.

 Lard (for deep-frying): A controversial ingredient for sure, but it’s traditional and – some might say (myself included), it really improves the flavour.
 But if you’re not convinced, use a neutral cooking oil instead, such as canola or sunflower oil.